 Figure 7-43.
 The Daily chart report

-From this chart users can clearly see the changes in balance of money, made by Cash receipts and Cash expenses.
+From this chart, users can clearly see the changes in the balance of money, made by Cash receipts and Cash expenses.

 Go to the page: Improving the interface